Skip to content

 KeyDefaultPurpose

-modelclaude-opus-4-6Claude model for the main agent loop (workers + chat).
+llmsee aboveProvider + model for the main agent loop (workers + chat).
+See "LLM providers".

 embedding_modelXenova/bge-small-en-v1.5A local @huggingface/transformers feature-extraction model.
-Weights are downloaded on first use and cached under .botholomew/models/.
+Weights are downloaded on first use and cached under the project's models/ directory.
 Any feature-extraction model in the Xenova/* namespace works — e.g. Xenova/multilingual-e5-small (also 384-dim) for non-English content.

 embedding_dimension384Vector dimension.
 Must match the model.
-Changing model + dimension requires running botholomew context reembed to recompute every stored vector — old and new vectors aren't comparable.
+Changing model + dimension requires running botholomew membot reembed to recompute every stored vector — old and new vectors aren't comparable.

 tick_interval_seconds300Seconds a --persist worker sleeps between ticks when there's no work.
 It ticks back-to-back while a backlog exists.